Feb 3, 2019

 For the lobster bisque:

 • Add the tomato paste and stir to combine then add the fish stock and 2 cups of water.
-Bring the mixture to a boil then reduce heat to medium-low and simmer, uncovered, stirring occasionally until the mixture has reduced by about a third, about 45 minutes
+Bring the mixture to a boil over medium heat then reduce heat to medium-low and simmer, uncovered, stirring occasionally until the mixture has reduced by about a third, about 30 minutes.

 • Remove the pot from the heat and pour the mixture through a fine mesh sieve into a large saucepan, pressing on the solids to extract as much liquid as possible.
 Discard the leftover solids.